optimibi/docs/docs/documentation/Setup/30 Ubuntu安装.md

 ## Update the System

-Place the update package `optimibi-upload.jar` in the `optimibi-server\update` folder and restart the system.
+Place the update package `bi-update.jar` in the `bi-server\update` folder and restart the system.